seenthattinker/Conceptinero/projects/roboRep/roboRep.md

 instruct,
 and communicate through the robotic device.

 The need for it could only have been realized by a field worker who understood its enormous value.
 There was aesthetic.
 How is this all going to go together?
 How is it going to be assembled and disassembled?
-The technical uncertainty in the job has been from the beginning merging laser pojnting technology with remote visual recognition technology.
+The technical uncertainty in the job has been from the beginning merging laser pointing technology with remote visual recognition technology.
 There can be no room for error because the technology is for an operating room.

+The technical uncertainty involves merging laser technology with recognition technology,
+>>>>>>> Stashed changes
 The idea for the Roborep came about from the industry of medical devices in which for a number of decades the only way to communicate with operating room staff was to physically be there.